shujutech/StIGMa/README.md

 # Quick Start

-For a quick start and understanding how it works, download the project and open "sample-output.html" file in your browser, immediately a more advance html UI sample screen is displayed.
+For a quick start and understanding how it works, download the project and open "sample-output.html" file in your browser, immediately a more advance HTML UI sample screen is displayed.

+#Features

+Capable of translate JSON stucture name/value pair to the following:

+- Textbox
+- Combobox, Dropdown
+- Datetime popup
+- Array of objects (slider to create, update each object)
+- Currency amount
+- Full telephone information with country code, access code etc
+- HTML free text area
+- Create your own, more...

 # Full Flow From Your Data Model to HTML UI